Legobman/su25-team10/object-oriented-design/DnDGroupFinderDesign.md

 #### 2.2.1 Actor: Game Master
 ##### 2.2.1.1 Sign Up
-A teacher can sign up to create their profile with their name, email, password, and bio.
+A Game master can sign up to create their profile with their name, email, password.
 Emails must be unique.
 ##### 2.2.1.2 Log In
-A teacher shall be able to sign in using their registred email and password.
-After logging in, the teacher shall be directed their dashboard where they see an overview of their classes and stats.
+A Game master shall be able to sign in using their registred email and password.
+After logging in, the Game master shall be directed their homepage where they see an overview of their game groups and reviews.
 ##### 2.2.1.3 Update Profile
-A teacher shall be to modify their profile by going to their profile page.
-They can change their email, password, profile picture, and biography.
+A Game master shall be to modify their profile by going to their profile page.
+They can change their email and password.
-##### 2.2.1.4 Create Class
+##### 2.2.1.4 Create Game Group
-The teacher shall be able to create a new class listing.
-They would provide a class name, code, description, and schedule.
-This class will be created to be associated with only this teacher.
+A Game master shall be able to create a new game group.
+They would provide the location, day of the week, start/end times, number of player slots, and description.
+The game group will be created to be associated with only this game master.
-##### 2.2.1.4 Manage Class Content
+##### 2.2.1.5 Edit Game Group
+A Game master shall be able to reenter the information about the game group in order to change any details that are different.
+##### 2.2.1.6 Delete Game Group
+A Game master shall be able to delete one of their game groups, this should also delete any attached player membership ojects that are attached to the game group.
+##### 2.2.1.7 Respond to Reviews
-A teacher shall be able to add and remove class assignments and announcements, as well as assign grades to their students.
+A Game master shall be able to see and react to the reviews about them left by players.

 #### 2.2.2 Actor: Player
 ##### 2.2.2.1 Sign Up